hoverboardhavoc/Hoverboard-Firmware-Hack-Gen2.x-Raspberry-Pi-Controller/README.md

 Control [Hoverboard-Firmware-Hack-Gen2.x](https://github.com/RoboDurden/Hoverboard-Firmware-Hack-Gen2.x) with a Raspberry Pi or any Linux/macOS system using a joystick.
 This project could also be adapted to other firmware, such as [hoverboard-firmware-hack-FOC](https://github.com/EFeru/hoverboard-firmware-hack-FOC).

-Control  with a Raspberry Pi or any Linux/macOS system using a joystick.
-Could be adapted to other firmwares like
 ## Why do you want this?
 Why waste a Raspberry Pi 5 with 8 GB of RAM to control a hoverboard?
 Maybe it doesn’t make sense for a final project, but it can be useful when testing motors and controllers on your bench.